 At the date of this report, there were 3,540,000 unissued ordinary shares of Aeeris Ltd under option.
+Options are detailed in Note 22.

 There have been no options granted over unissued shares or interests of any controlled entity within the Group since the end of the reporting period.